intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 On understanding our environmental impact the first step is better awareness of sustainability issues in general, which helps us understand better where our issues are.
-The second step is willigness to understand in detail what the causes and relationships within our issues.
+The second step is willigness to understand in detail what the causes and relationships are within our issues.
 What parts, components, or behaviours in the network cause what kinds of impacts?
 An overall drive in the society to report and improve environmental impacts can be helpful in creating a willingness to get